osohq/oso/docs/using/application/integration-guide.rst

 .. highlight:: polar

-oso is extremely flexible, and supports numerous access control schemes.
+oso supports numerous access control schemes.
 In this guide, we will cover:

 1. How to use oso to protect data access over three different dimensions: